 • Audit trail and logging - The tool should log every AI-driven decision: which candidates were surfaced, ranked, filtered, and why.
 These logs are essential for both GDPR accountability and reducing hiring bias.

 Pin is SOC 2 Type 2 certified with encryption at rest and in transit, and its public trust center documents compliance certifications transparently.
-That level of architectural compliance is exactly what GDPR demands from the tools handling your candidate data.
+For EU-facing recruiting teams, Pin sets the standard for GDPR-by-default architecture among AI recruiting platforms - the highest-rated on G2 (4.8/5), with zero demographic data fed to the matching algorithm at any step.

 Source candidates with GDPR-compliant AI - try Pin free